Home (2015 film): Plot

-Escaping Kyle, Oh and Tip reach Paris and sneak into the Boov Command Centre.
-Oh cancels the invite before it reaches the Gorg; he then looks for Lucy, and the computer confirms she is in Australia.
-Trying to return to Slushious, Oh and Tip are cornered by Smek and many other Boov at the Great Antenna (Eiffel Tower).
-Smek orders Oh's execution, despite the invitation being stopped.
-Tip uses a Boov gravity device to turn the tower upside down, and she and Oh escape.
+Escaping Kyle, Oh and Tip head to Paris, home of the Boov Command Centre, located in the Eiffel Tower, which the Boov dub "The Great Antenna', and manage to sneak in.
+Oh cancels the invitation before it reaches the Gorg; he then looks for Lucy, and the computer confirms she is in a human camp in Australia, where she is also looking for her daughter.
+Trying to return to Slushious, Oh and Tip are cornered by Smek, who orders Oh's execution, but Tip uses a Boov gravity device to turn the tower upside down, and she and Oh escape.

-Oh informs Tip that he now believes Smek's propaganda about humans being simple and backward is wrong, and apologizes to her.
-They fly to Australia, but are suddenly surrounded by hundreds of Boov fleeing from Gorg drones, sent to search for them.
-Slushious is wrecked, but Oh finds a Gorg SuperChip in a crashed drone, and uses it to repair the car.
+Oh informs Tip that he no longer believes Smek's propaganda about humans being simple and backward, and apologizes to her.
+The two set off to Australia, but are attacked by Gorg drones, sent to search for them.
+Slushious is wrecked as a result, but Oh finds a Gorg SuperChip in a crashed drone, and uses it to repair the car.

 When they reach the human relocation camp, Oh realizes the other Boov are evacuating, and fears that the Gorg will take vengeance on Earth when they cannot find the Boov.
-He tries to convince Tip to flee with them, but she refuses.
-Oh joins the Boov, but runs back towards the Gorg to use the SuperChip to power the Boov mothership, which then easily outpaces the Gorg.
+He then tries to convince Tip to flee with them, but she refuses.
+Oh joins the Boov, and the Gorg attacks their mothership, but Oh uses the SuperChip he found to increase the ship's speed and escape.
 Impressed at his bravery, the other Boov listen as Oh berates Captain Smek for his lies, and the other Boov for their cowardice.
 Moved, Kyle takes the Shusher from a horrified Smek and decrees that Oh should be the new captain.
-Oh reluctantly accepts, turns the ship around, and returns to Earth.
-He helps Tip reunite with Lucy, fulfilling his promise.
+Oh reluctantly accepts, turns the mothership around and returns to Earth, where he helps Tip reunite with Lucy, fulfilling his promise.

-Realizing from a chance remark of Tip's that the Gorg are actually chasing the Shusher and not the Boov, Oh locks Tip and Lucy inside Slushious, and faces the approaching Gorg ship alone.
-Tip and Lucy escape and try to stop him.
-The Gorg ship hits the brakes, only just avoiding crushing Oh.
-He returns the Shusher, revealed to be an egg containing the entire next generation of Gorg.
-The lone Gorg inside the ship happily accepts the egg; being the last of his kind, he had been desperately searching for his children.
+Realizing from a chance remark of Tip's that the Gorg are actually tracking the Shusher and not the Boov, Oh locks Tip and Lucy inside Slushious, and faces the approaching Gorg's mothership alone.
+With help from Tip, he returns the Shusher, which is revealed to be an egg containing the entire next generation of Gorg.
+The lone Gorg inside the ship happily accepts the egg; he is the last of his kind, and he had been desperately searching for his children.

-After the Gorg leave, the Boov relocate their colony to the moon.
+Two weeks later, the Boov have relocated their colony to the Moon.
 Many Boov visit Earth and mingle with the humans, who are restored to their original homes.
-Oh moves in with Tip and Lucy; many other aliens, invited by Oh, come to visit earth and attend his parties.
+Oh moves in with the Tuccis, and invites many other aliens to visit Earth and attend his parties.